On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Bivariant -theory

 Clearly $(Y', i_{Y'} = j \circ i_Y, q)$ is an object of $\Rfd(q)$ and its restriction $(Y'_{|E}, i_{Y'}, q)$ over $E$ is an object of $\Rfd(p)$.
 There is an adjoint map

 in $\Rfd(p)$.
 Then we have a diagram in $\Rfd(q)$ as follows

-and therefore (AP2) is also satisfied.
+and therefore (AP2) also holds.
 This concludes the proof in the case where $f$ is a trivial cofibration.
-The general case of an arbitrary homotopy equivalence follows from this by factorizing $f: E \stackrel{\simeq}{\to} V$ in the standard way as
+The general case of an arbitrary homotopy equivalence $f: E \stackrel{\simeq}{\to} V$ follows from this by factorizing $f$ in the standard way as

 to reduce this general case to the case of trivial cofibrations. \end{proof}